 OKRs are a really powerful framework for managing teams, with the right OKRs software you align your company objectives to team and employee OKRs.

-PeopleGoal is an OKRs software platform that allows organizations to set goals at organizational level and cascade objectives down to departments, teams and employees in an effective manner.
+PeopleGoal is an OKRs software platform that allows organizations to set goals at an organizational level and cascade objectives down to departments, teams and employees in an effective manner.
 Our OKRs software connects the leadership team with the employees through the objectives setting process.

 Companies often disregard how important it is for employees to understand the company objectives; resulting in teams and employees working on siloed objectives that do not necessarily contibute to company success.
 With PeopleGoal, employees can align their OKRs to team and company objectives and enables them to focus on what matters most in an organization achieving company objectives.